ruisilva450/spotzer/README.md

 - More complete unit test cases
 - Multi-language support (i18n)

-I made some more steps than necessary to showcase a trickier challenge on the project organization and to apply some patterns that help ensure the scalability.
+I made some more steps than necessary to showcase a more complete challenge on the project organization and to apply some patterns that help ensure the scalability.